anjabelcijan/BigDataAssignment3/README.md

-# BigDataAssignment3
-Spark and spark streaming
+# Big Data Assignment 3: Spark and spark streaming

 Your task is to work on a streaming data source, i.e. a real-time stream ofnews articles coming from various sources.
 For each article, a title, description, and category label is provided.